-Introduction: Molecular Biologists work with minute quantities of solutions that are combined in precise ratios in order to carry out various enzymatic reactions.
-The starting solutions are usually made in more concentrated forms.
-When some is needed a small volume is poured or pipetted into a sterile working container and material is used from that container.
-That way the original stock solution remains uncontaminated.
-In making a stock solution, care must be taken to weigh the material carefully, deliver all of it to the mixing vessel, bring the volume up to the exact level stated with properly prepared solvent (usually sterile water), delivered to a storage bottle and to carry out any subsequent steps, such as autoclaving or filtering, as directed.
+Introduction: Molecular Biologists work with extremely small volumes of solutions that are combined in precise ratios in order to carry out various reactions.
+The starting solutions that are combined are usually made in more concentrated forms that are called 'stock solutions'.
+When some of the chemical in the stock solution is needed multiple times, a small volume is poured or micropipetted into a clean, sterile working container and then the solution used in each individual reaction is taken from that secondary container.
+That way the original stock solution remains uncontaminated even if you accidentally mix two of your working secondary solutions.

+Many common stock solutions can be purchased from suppliers.
+In making a stock solution yourself, care must be taken to weigh the chemical you are going to dissolve very carefully, deliver all of it to the mixing vessel, bring the volume up to the exact level stated with properly prepared solvent (usually sterile water for molecular biology but various alcohols are common), deliver the mixed solution to a storage bottle and to carry out any additional purification steps, such as autoclaving (heating under pressure) or filtering, as directed.
 This stock solution should be labeled with its contents, the date, and the name of the person who made it.